designforcontext/aac_review_tool/data/cookbook/Do-we-have-a-generic-relationship.md

 ---
-title: Do we have a generic relationship for undefined entity relationships?
+title: Is there a generic relationship for undefined entity relationships?
 priority: 3
-category: modeling
+category: Modeling
 ---
 ### Problem Statement: